• Skip to primary navigation

 • Repeat with remaining doughs to form 4 logs of pinwheel dough.
 Wrap the logs in plastic wrap and chill overnight.

-• Slice cookies to about ¼ inch (or even a little thinner).
+• Unwrap a log of pinwheel cookie dough and trim the ends off.
+Slice cookies to about ⅛–¼ inch (3–6 mm).
 Place 1 inch apart on parchment-lined baking sheets.
-Bake for approximately 13 minutes.
+Bake one sheet at a time until cookies look set and dry, for approximately 13 minutes.

 Notes